-A 25-year veteran of the housing industry makes the case for investing in good quality up front instead of paying for bad quality later
+A 25-year veteran of the housing industry makes the case for investing in good quality up front instead of paying for poor quality later

 I hear and read all the time that you can’t quantify quality.
 It’s an ethic, not a number; an abstract goal that doesn’t show up on the budget.
 Quality is in the eye of the beholder.

 To be fair, there’s no consensus about the definition of the word quality in the housing industry, running the gamut from callbacks to the customer experience.
 As such, there’s no standard or formula, to place a dollar amount on quality.
 Until now.

 This is the amount that Theresa Weston, Ph.D., a senior research fellow at DuPont Building Innovations, found to be the average amount set aside per house by 13 publicly traded home builders to cover the cost of warranty work.
 Add construction defect litigation and that per-house reserve balloons to $22,278.
 Once I got over the shock of those figures, I decided to do something about it.
 I wanted to address our industry’s penchant for paying out huge sums of money for substandard work, on the front end (the cause) and the back end (the effect).
 If builders are so willing to throw good money after bad, maybe it’s for lack of a different model.
 Or any model.